The Paris Writers’ Salon is now a semi-weekly Substack Live Stream on Sundays at 6pm (CET) / 11 am (EST) / 8 am (PST)

 The Paris Writers’ Salon headquarters is located high above the sixth arrondissement at 18 Rue de l’Odéon, in the building where Sylvia Beach lived when she ran the original Shakespeare and Company bookstore.

 The Paris Writers’ Salon aims to recapture some of the excitement of the great salons while also opening a window onto one of the world’s most creative capitals.
 Our goal is to educate and learn through dialogue.
-A substantial part of each session will be devoted to discussions about life, literature, and the writer’s life in Paris.
+Each session (approximately 30-45 mins) is devoted to discussions about life, literature, and the writer’s life in Paris.

 Previous Paris Writers’ Salons: